By Kevin M

-It’s become almost fashionable these days to talk about the impending bankruptcy of Social Security, as if its demise is all but a done deal.
+It?s become almost fashionable these days to talk about the impending bankruptcy of Social Security, as if its demise is all but a done deal.
 But is that even the case?
+Will Social Security be there when YOU retire?
 And how should we plan for what ever we might expect to get from the system when our turn at retirement comes along?

 People speak almost casually of the bankruptcy of Social Security, as though the program exists in a vacuum where it can quietly implode without any collateral damage to the rest of the government or country.
 But what would happen if it did?